Zealot (Wildstorm): Powers and abilities

 Given the centuries lifespan of Kherans, Zannah has studied and mastered many styles of both armed and unarmed combat.
 Telepathy, teleportation, and accelerated healing are some of the abilities that she possess.
 As a member of the Kheran race, she has enhanced strength, stamina, reflexes, and durability which extend far beyond the peak of human beings.
 Although Lady Zannah favors bladed weapons following the Coda tradition, she is also highly proficient with firearms, given her centuries of experience in warfare.

 Zannah also has a good amount of knowledge in dark magic, which was taught to her while spending a century of her lifetime serving a witch known as Tapestry.
 However, she tries not to rely on it much, for it corrupts the soul of the user.
 Ironically, the use of dark magic is what allowed her to later defeat Tapestry in a decisive battle.

 In other media

-Lady Zannah appeared as one of the main characters in the half-hour animated television series, Wild C.A.T.s, which ran for one season from October 1, 1994 to January 21, 1995.
-The character was voiced by Roscoe Handford.
-Given the family-friendly nature of the show, the violent and ruthless aspects of Zannah were toned down.
-However, her feelings towards Grifter and her backstory with the Coda Sisterhood remained intact.
+Zealot appears in the animated series Wild C.A.T.s, voiced by Roscoe Handford.
+Given the family-friendly nature of the show, the character's violent and ruthless aspects were toned down.
+However, her feelings towards Grifter and backstory with the Coda Sisterhood remained intact.